srobo/damm32/README.md

 ## Installation

-The package is available on [PyPI](https://pypi.org/project/damm32/) and can be installed using pip.
+The package is available on [PyPI](https://pypi.org/project/damm32/) and can be installed using pip: `pip install damm32`

-`pip install damm32`
+It is also available on the [Arch User Repository](https://aur.archlinux.org/packages/python-damm32/) as `python-damm32`.

 Alternatively, you can clone the repository and use the module.